 For couples where one or both partners are not certain about staying in the relationship or are experiencing conflict, I recommend a minimum of 8-10 sessions.
 The simple act of commitment to work on the relationship for this specific amount of time often enhances the level of trust between you both.
 This is necessary in order to reduce reactivity and move beyond conflict.
 Couples seeking premarital counseling that are not experiencing distress often meet for less than 8 sessions.

 What if one or both of us are thinking about ending our relationship?

-We highly recommend that you put off this decision until after you have worked with your counselor for 8-10 sessions–or some number of sessions that you determine.
-After this amount of time you will have a much better idea of how much work it will take to improve your relationship.
+I highly recommend that you put off this decision until after you have worked together for 8-10 sessions.
+After this amount of time I believe that you will have a much better idea of how much work it will take to improve your relationship.
 You can then decide if you are ready to do that work.
 If you do end the relationship later, you will be doing so with more of your wisdom and confidence rather than just reacting out of your pain and hurt.

 What should I do if my partner doesn’t want to start (or continue) couples counseling but I do?

 It is very common for one partner to have more interest in beginning (or continuing) couples therapy than the other.
 It’s so common that I lightheartedly refer to one partner as the “dragger,” and the other is the “dragee.”
 This difference in energy is something we will refer to often in our work because it affects all areas of your relationship; it is absolutely normal and yet at the same time there are some important ways to approach this dynamic.
 In fact, if your partner doesn’t want to come in to therapy it’s a perfect opportunity for you to create a new way of reacting to your differences before you even step foot in my office.
 Here is what I suggest:

 Here are some examples of some non-shaming language to make couples therapy as inviting for your partner as possible:

 ● “I need your help to figure out what I can do to improve our relationship.”